Poetry is when an emotion has found its thought and the thought has found words. – Robert Frost

 Marketing poetry books can work for you

 Yes, your job will be harder than it is for most authors.
 But like I said previously, there are benefits to being in a niche market, as long as you know how to work those angles.
-If you’re marketing poetry books, it’s about quality over quantity, targeted versus broad, and tapping into your network.
-Happy National Poetry Month to all my dedicated poetry authors!
+If you’re marketing poetry books, it’s about quality over quantity, targeted versus broad, and tapping into your network to execute all the book promotion ideas flying around inside your creative brain!